my2iu/twee.ts/README.md

 * passages can be organized into namespace hierarchies, making it easier to organize your passages without having to worry about clashing names
 * Typescript is used as the underlying scripting engine, giving you the option of letting the computer automatically check your code for errors.
 You no longer have to worry about misspelling variables.
 You can use more descriptive types like enumerations to organize your program.
 * the main game engine provides hooks to allow you to easily customize its behavior
+* a passage can "fall through" to another passage, providing an easy mechanism for programmatically deciding how one passage should flow to the next
+* the engine allows you to save and replay transcripts, making testing easier

 Note: Twee.ts is still in development, so it is not ready for use yet.